gicait/pLitter/Prepare_Nvidia_Jetson_Nano.md

 Check logs/ folder for logs.
 In case of erros follow the prompts, solve and run agian.
 If No errors your system is ready to deploy, add this to crontab to start at system boot up.

     @reboot path_to_plitter/start.sh

-Refer to [components](components.md) for more information on list of components we use for building the CCTV station.